ppkcomputers/Arch-Security-OSD/README.md

 An elegant, system-security-focused overlay panel (OSD) designed for desktop environments using Wayland.
 Built using **Quickshell** and **QML**, this utility runs light background shell processes to continuously audit and display critical system security, firewall, network health, and update matrices in real-time.

+# Hyprland keybinding example
+use the SecurityBar.sh in your keybinding: bind = SUPER, S, exec, ~/.config/quickshell/SecurityBar/SecurityBar.sh

 ---

 ## 🚀 Key Features